 directions.
 For example, "one cucumber, thinly sliced" or "one egg, beaten."

 Finally, some recipes may suggest ways that you can change the recipe by using

 different ingredients.
 This can be helpful if you're out of a certain ingredient or

-to an ingredient (a kid who is allergic to nuts can make cookies with raisins in them
+(a kid who is allergic to nuts can make cookies with raisins in them instead, for

 The directions tell you the steps you need to take to make the recipe.
 Always

 read the directions first, from start to finish.
 Doing this will tell you:

 Preheating the oven is an important first step and you'll need an adult to help

 you.
 In many recipes, the directions are numbered or written on separate lines to

 make them easier to understand and follow.
 Some kids' recipes will have drawings here,